RNA-FRETools/MASH-FRET/docs/trace-processing/panels/area-project-management.md

 ## Project list

-Use this area to manage your projects imported in module Trace processing.
+Use this list to browse and manage imported projects.

 Projects contain original single molecule data, calculated data and parameters necessary for calculations in all modules of MASH-FRET.